 As Academic Leadership Faculty with the Division for Equity and Inclusion at the University of New Mexico, I will create a community of practice to address bullying and harassment of faculty with disabilities.

 My programming as a Remote Teaching Fellow with UNM’s Center for Teaching and Learning aims to help faculty and graduate instructors deploy techniques for more inclusive conversations in their online classrooms.

-In particular, I am interested in the ways that early modern English literature expresses and creates experiences of revolution.
+My scholarship focuses on the intersections of literature and the body.
+Currently I am especially interested in the ways that early modern English literature expresses and creates experiences of movement.
 These experiences are important because they are not confined to the past but resonate in the present.
-How might we understand the intersection of embodied motions, like turning and marching, and historical movements, whether the Civil Wars of seventeenth-century England or the current #MeToo Movement?
+How might we understand the intersection of embodied motions, like turning and marching, and historical revolution, whether the Civil Wars of seventeenth-century England or the current #MeToo Movement?